CloudVE/cloudbridge/docs/getting_started.rst

 Create a provider
 -----------------
 To start, you will need to create a reference to a provider object.
-The provider object idetifies the cloud you want to work with and supplies your credentials.
+The provider object identifies the cloud you want to work with and supplies your credentials.
 In this code snippet, we will be using AWS.
 For the details on other providers, take a look at the `Setup page <topics/setup.html>`_.